Partition division maps, symmetric functions and positivity: Abstract

 \section{Abstract}

-We introduce a linear map on symmetric functions that "divides" a partition by a positive integer $k$, sending a Schur function indexed by a partition of $kn$ to a symmetric function indexed by partitions of $n$.
-We prove that the image of this map is always Schur-positive, meaning it expands in the Schur basis with nonnegative integer coefficients.
-These coefficients are enumerated by a new family of combinatorial objects, called $k$-Yamanouchi tableaux, which generalize the classical ballot (Yamanouchi) tableaux appearing in the Littlewood–Richardson rule.
-We also obtain expansions in the power-sum basis and establish power-sum positivity.
+We introduce a linear map on symmetric functions that ``divides'' a partition by a positive integer $k$, sending a Schur function indexed by a partition of $kn$ to a symmetric function indexed by partitions of $n$.
+We determine its Schur expansion explicitly for Schur and skew Schur functions, showing that the coefficients are enumerated by a new family of combinatorial objects, called $k$-Yamanouchi tableaux, which generalize the classical ballot (Yamanouchi) tableaux appearing in the Littlewood--Richardson rule.

+We also study the images of elementary symmetric functions under this map, derive the power-sum expansion of their $\omega$-images, and establish power-sum positivity.
 A further application establishes a connection to work of Tewodros Amdeberhan, John Shareshian, and Richard Stanley on alternating permutations and Euler numbers.